iFahadislive/iFahadislive/README.md

-# 👋 Hi, I'm Fahad Safdar — Senior Flutter Developer
+# 👋 Hi, I'm Fahad Safdar — Full Stack Developer

-I'm a passionate Flutter Developer with over **4 years of hands-on experience** crafting scalable, high-performance mobile applications.
-I thrive on solving complex problems and building elegant user experiences that make a real impact.
+I'm a passionate and experienced Full Stack Developer with over **4 years of mobile development experience**, primarily using Flutter, and additional expertise in **web development, backend services, and digital optimization**.
+I love building modern, scalable apps that not only function smoothly but also deliver a great user experience.

 ---

 ## 🚀 About Me
-- 💼 **Senior Flutter Developer** at [Flutter Smashers](#), creating cutting-edge apps for Android and iOS.
-- 🎯 Specializing in **cross-platform mobile development**, Firebase integration, and clean architecture.
-- 🌱 Always exploring new tech — recently diving deeper into performance optimization and DevOps for mobile.
-- 🎤 Content creator and mentor, empowering the dev community through tutorials, workshops, and open-source.
-- 🤝 Available for **freelance, collaborations, and consulting** projects.
+- 💼 **Full Stack Developer** with a strong focus on cross-platform mobile apps, backend APIs, and dynamic websites.
+- 📱 Over **4 years of experience** in Flutter & Dart for iOS and Android app development.
+- 🌐 **1+ year experience in WordPress**, building fast, SEO-friendly, and fully responsive websites.
+- 🔧 **1 year of backend development with Node.js**, handling APIs, authentication, and server logic.
+- 🔍 **6 months of hands-on SEO experience**, improving website rankings and visibility across search engines.
+- 📈 I enjoy optimizing performance, integrating Firebase, and working on scalable solutions.
+- 🎤 I’m also a content creator and tech mentor — I love sharing what I learn with the community.

 ---